ChristianCasazza/nfldata/nfl/bi/pages/flex_stats.md

 title: Flex Stats
 ---

-Markdown can be used to write expressively in text.

 - **View stats** for _RBs_, _WRs_, and _TEs_

 ## EPA Leaders from RBs.
 WRs, and TEs: